Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ### I'm between weight categories

 Go with the firmness for your higher weight range.
 It's easier to make a mattress softer than firmer.
-Example: 79kg → go with Level 9 (Firmer) recommendations.
+Example: right on the 99/100kg line → round up to Level 14 (Very Firm).

 ### I've always had back pain on soft mattresses

 Go one firmness level higher than your weight suggests.
-You can always soften during the trial if needed.
+You can soften within the same range at home during the trial.
+If softening means crossing into another range, call us for a component swap.

 ### I've always had pressure point pain on firm mattresses

-**Cloud** is your best bet — the double microsprings provide the most cushioning for pressure relief.
-Consider going one firmness level softer than your weight suggests, but be aware of the sinking-in risk.
+**Cloud** is your best bet — the double micro springs provide the most cushioning for pressure relief.
+Consider going one firmness level softer than your weight suggests.
+If that crosses into another range, it needs the right component setup from us.

 ### I'm a side sleeper